tdengg/pylastic/pylastic/doc/source/tutorial.rst

 Postprocessing
 ^^^^^^^^^^^^^^

 The following section describes how to proceed when DFT calculations have finished.
-The necessary module imports for the following steps are:
+The modules to be imported for the subsequent steps are:

 .. code-block:: python